jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `scan-interval` attribute of the `scanner` resource of the `deployment-scanner` subsystem
 Can you get the scan-interval attribute of the myScanner scanner resource of the deployment-scanner subsystem ?
 Can you get the scan interval attribute of the myScanner scanner resource of the deployment scanner subsystem ?
+## syntax of the operation to get the `rts` subsystem
+Can you get the rts subsystem?
+Can you get the rts?
+Can you retrieve all the attributes of the rts subsystem?
 ## syntax of the operation to get the `host` attribute of the `rts` subsystem
 Can you get the host attribute of the rts subsystem?
 Can you get the host attribute of the rts subsystem?